SAFETY TIPS TO AVOID PEDESTRIAN ACCIDENTS IN BOSTON

 If possible, walk on sidewalks and paths rather than walking on the road.
 If you must walk on the road, however, be vigilant about your surroundings.
 The law in Massachusetts states that you are to walk against traffic.
 Try to look motorists in the eye so they are aware of your presence.
 Stay off of expressways and areas where pedestrians are prohibited from entering.

 Just as you shouldn’t drive distracted, you also should not walk distracted.
 Avoid listening to music or texting while walking along busy roads or around congested traffic areas.
+Distractions as a pedestrian can be just as dangerous as distractions as a driver.
+It can also be helpful to ensure that you are seen.
+Wear light colors or reflectors if you are walking at night.

 Massachusetts Personal Injury Lawyers